Yu-Gi-Oh! Trading Card Game: Comparison to other media

-In its original incarnation in Kazuki Takahashi's Yu-Gi-Oh! manga series, Duel Monsters, originally known as Magic & Wizards, had a rather basic structure, not featuring many of the restricting rules introduced later on and often featuring peculiar exceptions to the rulings in the interest of providing a more engrossing story.
+In its original incarnation in Kazuki Takahashi's Yu-Gi-Oh! manga series, Duel Monsters, originally known as Magic & Wizards, had a rather basic structure, not featuring many of the restricting rules introduced later on, and often featuring peculiar exceptions to the rulings in the interest of providing a more engrossing story.
 Beginning with the Battle City arc of the manga and Yu-Gi-Oh!
-Duel Monsters anime series, more structured rules such as tribute requirements were introduced to the story, with the series falling more in line with the rules of the real life card-game by the time its spin-off series began.
-From the Duel Monsters anime onwards, characters use cards which resemble their real life counterparts, though some monsters or effects differ between that of the real life trading card game and the manga and anime's Duel Monsters, with some cards created exclusively for those mediums.
-Some of those anime original cards have been printed since, usually through various side sets, with their effects being adjusted for the real card came.
+Duel Monsters anime series, more structured rules such as Tribute requirements were introduced to the story, with the series falling more in line with the rules of the real life card game by the time its spin-off series began.
+From the Duel Monsters anime onwards, characters use cards which resemble their TCG/OCG counterparts, though some effects differ between the two media, with some cards created exclusively for one of them.
+Some of those anime-original cards have been printed since, usually through various side sets, with their effects being adjusted for real life.
 Yu-Gi-Oh!
-5D's featured an anime-original card type known as Dark Synchro, which involved using "Dark Tuners" to summon Dark Synchro monsters with negative levels.
-Dark Synchro cards were featured in the PlayStation Portable video game, Yu-Gi-Oh!
-5D's Tag Force 4, while Dark Synchro monsters featured in the anime were released as standard Synchro monsters in the real-life game.
+5D's featured an anime-original type monster known as Dark Synchro, which involved using "Dark Tuners" to Summon Dark Synchro monsters with negative Levels.
+Dark Synchro cards were featured as-in in the PlayStation Portable video game series Yu-Gi-Oh!
+Tag Force, but were released as standard Synchro Monsters.
 Yu-Gi-Oh!
-Arc-V features Action Cards, spell and trap cards that are picked up in the series' unique Action Duels, which are not possible to perform in the real life game.
-In the film Yu-Gi-Oh!: The Dark Side of Dimensions, an exclusive form of summoning known as Dimension Summoning is featured.
-This method allows players to freely summon a monster by deciding how many ATK or DEF points it has, but they receive damage equal to that amount when the monster is destroyed.
+Arc-V features Action Cards, Spell/Trap Cards that are physically picked up in the series' unique Action Duels, which are not possible to perform in real life.
+In the film Yu-Gi-Oh!: The Dark Side of Dimensions, an exclusive form of Summoning known as Dimension Summoning is featured, which allows players to Summon a monster with ATK or DEF lowered from their original values, and receive damage equal to those when the monster is destroyed instead of normal battle damage.
 The Yu-Gi-Oh!
-VRAINS anime series features Speed Duels which use a smaller number of monster and Spell & Trap zones and remove main phase 2 for faster duels.
-In the anime, characters can activate unique Skills depending on the situation (for example, the protagonist Yusaku can draw a random monster when his life points are below 1000) once per duel.
-A similar ruleset is featured in the Duel Terminal arcade machine series and the Duel Links mobile game.
+VRAINS anime series features Speed Duels, with the difference that Skills are special abilities of the Duelist that can be used in most situations but once per Duel, rather than cards that must be played during one's Main Phase (for example, the protagonist Yusaku can generate a random monster when his Life Points are below 1000).
+A similar ruleset was also featured in the Duel Terminal arcade machine series.